FOREX-Dollar up, euro down as pair face off in rate hike tussle

 By Herbert Lash

-NEW YORK, Feb 7 (Reuters) - The dollar edged higher and the euro eased on Monday after European Central Bank President Christine Lagarde calmed market expectations of a quick hike in interest rates that bumped regional bond yields in Europe to multi-year highs.
+NEW YORK, Feb 7 (Reuters) - The dollar and the euro both eased on Monday after European Central Bank President Christine Lagarde calmed market expectations of a quick hike in interest rates that pushed regional bond yields in Europe up to multi-year highs.

 There is no need for big monetary policy tightening in the euro zone as inflation is set to decline and could stabilize around the ECB's target of 2%, Lagarde told a European Parliament hearing.

-The ECB opened the door last week to a rate hike later in 2022 as inflation risks rose, while data showing an unexpected jump in U.S. jobs created in January also raised speculation of a faster timetable for Federal Reserve rate hikes.
+Last week the ECB opened the door to a rate hike later in 2022 as inflation risks rose, while data showing an unexpected jump in U.S. jobs created in January also raised speculation of a faster timetable for the Federal Reserve to hike rates.

 "The euro-dollar will be in a kind of tug of war between these two forces, but ultimately with CPI in the U.S., we're probably due for a bit more of a dollar recovery," said Kathy Lien, a managing director at BK Asset Management.